ThomasPr/web-components-demo/readme.md

 This sample projects shows a simple web component with some basic features.
 It allows to add a counter to a page and to increment and decrement the counter by buttons.

+A live demo is can be accessed at https://thomaspr.github.io/web-components-demo/

 The projects shows three main web component features:

 - [Web Component itself](#web-component-itself)